Get a FREE Quote (No Obligation)

 Ghatti is used for calico printing.

-Ghatti is used as sizing in paper, a stabiliser in automobile polish, and as a moisture barrier to prevent water damage to explosives.
+Ghatti is used as a stabiliser in automobile polish, and as a moisture barrier to prevent water damage to explosives.

 The Oil industry uses Ghatti to prevent the loss of fluid in oil well drilling mud and as an emulsifier to mix petroleum with non-petroleum waxes.